25Ericcheong/ruby-fundamentals/README.md

 - `loop` probably won't be seen used as much.
 If it is used, probably a better way. `until` is like `while` but it will continue as long as condition is `false`. `for i in 0..5` - a for loop can be used to iterate through a collection type data.
 - `times loop` can be executed by `5.times do` which essentially executes loop 5 times.
 THere are also `1.upto(10)` which runs 1 up to 10 loops (making it 11 times) which is a cool shortcut way (there is also `downto` which does the same thing but opposite)
+- Note, `while` is not implemented as a method like `loop`; so it does not have its own scope.
+Meaning, a side effect to this is that a variable initialized within its scope can be accessed from the outside of its scope. `loop` is a method invoked block.